denizalperacar/PhysicsEngine/src/core/linear_transformations/notes.md

 [X] invert transofmation matrices
 [ ] add interface for frame
-[ ] test the matrix to angle axis // the indices might be just the opposite
+[ ] test the matrix to angle axis // the indices might be just the opposite [ ] add print method for all the classes in the linear tranformation folder